GSG-G13/Doctor-Clinic/README.md

 ## User Stories 📚

-- As a secretary, I need to be able to add details for patients.
+- As a secretary, I should to be able to add details for patients.
 - As a secretary, I should be able to add the name, phone and gender of the patient and display them in the database.
 ---